EconomyLens.com

 Related

 In Europe, courts ruled against Dutch airline KLM in 2024 and Germany’s Lufthansa in March for misleading consumers about their efforts to reduce the environmental impact of flying.
-But ClientEarth, an organisation that closely monitors case law against the oil and gas industry, welcomed the ruling as a “historic win against greenwashing.”
+ClientEarth, an organisation that closely monitors case law against the oil and gas industry, welcomed the ruling as a “historic win against greenwashing”.
 Greenwashing is the act of claiming to be more environmentally responsible than in reality.

 “It is the first judgment in the world ruling that an oil and gas major has misled the public by greening its image,” said ClientEarth.
 The Paris court found that TotalEnergies had made environmental claims on its French consumer-facing website that “misled” consumers into believing that it could achieve carbon neutrality by 2050 while increasing oil and gas production.
-However, the court dismissed complaints over TotalEnergies’s fossil gas and biofuels, which activists argued had been deceptively promoted as clean energy.

-Greenpeace and two other environmental NGOs told AFP the ruling was still “a major legal precedent against climate misinformation.”
 “This is the first time anywhere in the world that a major oil and gas company has been convicted by the courts for misleading the public by greenwashing its image regarding its contribution to the fight against climate change,” said the organisation, one of the plaintiffs in the case.
 ClientEarth lawyer Jonathan White said the “landmark judgment” sent “a clear warning shot to other oil and gas majors in Europe and beyond: claiming to be part of the transition while backing new fossil fuel projects comes at a tried-and-tested legal price.”

 The civil case stems from a March 2022 lawsuit by three environmental groups, which accused TotalEnergies of “misleading commercial practices” over claims it could reach carbon neutrality while continuing oil and gas production.
-The plaintiffs took that legal route as “greenwashing” is not specifically covered under French law.
-Starting in May 2021, TotalEnergies indicated to the public its goal of “net zero by 2050, together with society” and touted gas as “the fossil fuel with the lowest greenhouse gas emissions.”
-At the time, the company had changed its name from Total to TotalEnergies to emphasise its investments in wind turbines and solar panels for electricity production.
+The plaintiffs took that legal route because “greenwashing” is not specifically covered under French law.
+Starting in May 2021, TotalEnergies indicated to the public its goal of “net zero by 2050, together with society” and touted gas as “the fossil fuel with the lowest greenhouse gas emissions”.

-But there was a “big gap” between their claims, which focused on carbon neutrality and clean energy, and “their activities which are still mostly based on fossil fuels,” said Juliette Renaud from the French chapter of Friends of the Earth activist group, one of the plaintiffs.
 The lawsuit targeted around 40 claims and requested that TotalEnergies be required to stop using them.
 The court agreed partially, giving the firm one month from officially receiving the ruling to remove claims concerning carbon neutrality and the energy transition, such as: “Our ambition is to be a major player in the energy transition while continuing to meet the public’s energy needs.”
+Another example of claims it must remove is “Our ambition is to contribute to reaching net zero by 2050, together with society”.

 © 2024 AFP